vikash-india/MusicNotes2Myself/yamaha-i500/001-Metronome.md

         - The value specifies the length of 1 beat.
     - Confirm the setting by playing the metronome.
     - Example:
-        - A time signature of 6/8.
+        - A time signature of 6/8 means 6 beats of 1/8 duration.
         - 6 is the number of beats per Measure.
 Set 6 in TimeSigN.
         - 8 is the the length of 1 beat.
 Set 08 in TimeSigD.
 * Set the Metronome Volume